13 Incredible Health Benefits Of Lemons And Nutritional Value

 Some theories suggest that the fruit acids in lemons can bleach the skin and reduce the appearance of stretch marks.

-After wiping off the lemon juice, you can apply an emollient (like cocoa butter) to the stretch marks.
-This can soothe and soften the skin and reduce their appearance.
+After wiping off the lemon juice, you can apply an emollienti XA substance or ingredient that helps moisturize the skin by forming a protective barrier on the skin to seal the moisture. (like cocoa butter) to the stretch marks.
+This can soothe and soften the skin and reduce the appearance of stretch marks.

 13. May Aid Eczema Treatment